Joshhhuaaa/EnhancedSWAT4/README.md

 Sets a maximum framerate.
 A value of `0` disables the limiter, `-1` matches the monitor's refresh rate, and any other value enables a hard cap at that value.

 ### Multiplayer
-- Updated the master server to point towards swat4stats.com, so you no longer need to patch your Engine.dll.
+- Updates the master server to use [swat4stats.com](https://swat4stats.com), restoring the in-game server browser without requiring a patched Engine.dll.
 - Net speed is forced to 480 kbps (32x the stock LAN/T1 limit), providing plenty of bandwidth headroom for higher FPS.
 The in-game Connection Speed setting is ignored, preventing a misconfigured setting from bottlenecking the connection.

 ### Bug Fixes
 - Fixed the long delay when making selections in SwatEd on modern hardware.
-- Removed the gamma increase when launching into SwatEd.
+- Prevent SwatEd from changing the desktop gamma when launching.
 - Fixed crashes that could occur when alt-tabbing out of the game while in fullscreen, particularly when an overlay such as RivaTuner was hooked.